19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 Chinchilla

-spp.
+spp\.
 (Specimens of the domesticated form are not subject to the provisions of the Convention)

 B